seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 ![](http://cdn2.hubspot.net/hubfs/100006/images/gcp_cloud_launcher_jenkins_3.png "Finding Jenkins")

-* Under "Cloud Launcher", Click on "Jenkins"
+* Under "Cloud Launcher", Click on "Jenkins Certified by Bitnami"
 * Click on "Launch on Compute Engine"
 * Give the instance a name
 * Give the instance a zone